Natural, artificial and synthetic fibres:

 PLA

-PLA polylactic acid or polylactide is the polymer of lactic acid, a particularly elastic fibre
+PLA polylactic acid or polylactide is the polymer of lactic acid, a particularly elastic fibre.

 Production process